Everybody wants to see justice done, to somebody else. — Bruce Cockburn

-If anyone should have been inclined to think that God is unfair, it would have been Job.
-That guy lost everything he had—still, he kept his cool and stood by his innocence.
+If anyone should have been inclined to think that God is unfair, it would’ve been Job.
+He lost everything he had, yet still kept his cool and stood by his innocence.
 His friend, Elihu, helped to make sense of it all by affirming God’s fairness:

 God loves His people, but that doesn’t erase the fact that He is also fair.
 He is perfect, so everything He does is right and good—meaning that He cannot overlook sin.